MagneticResonanceImaging/MRIReco.jl/docs/src/acquisitionData.md

 trajectory, the k-space data, and several parameters describing the dimension of the data and some additional index vectors.

 The k-space data `kdata` has three dimensions encoding
-1. dim : echoes
+1. dim : contrasts/echoes
 2. dim : slices
 3. dim : repetitions
-Each element it a matrix encoding
+Each element is a matrix encoding
 1. dim : k-space nodes
-2. dim : num coils
+2. dim : channels/coils

 In case of undersampled data, the subsampling indices are stored in `subsampleIndices`.
 One check if the data is undersampled by checking if `isempty(subsampleIndices)`.